Dick Shoulberg: Top swimmers

 His top swimmers have included Distance swimmer Fran Crippen, Whitney Jorgensen, a stroke and 200 IM specialist who swam for Boise State, and Alicia Aemisegger, a Princeton IM swimmer who swam the 400 IM in the 2008 Olympic Trials, twice made the Olympic trial finals, and would Assistant Coach at New York University.
-Shoulberg also coached Katie Riefenstahl, a six-time University of Texas All American, and Sierra Schmidt, a University of Michigan swimmer and 2016 World Cup Medalist in freestyle who swam for Shoulberg's Germantown Academy from 2012-14 where she competed in the 1650 and 500 freestyle.
+Shoulberg also coached Katie Riefenstahl, a six-time University of Texas All American, and Sierra Schmidt, a University of Michigan swimmer and 2016 World Cup Medalist in freestyle who swam for Shoulberg's Germantown Academy from 2012 to 2014 where she competed in the 1650 and 500 freestyle.
 At Plymouth Whitemarsh Aquatic Club, Shoulberg coached 2017-2019 Pan American Games and World Junior Swimming Championships six-time freestyle gold medalist Andrew Abruzzo.
 Shoulberg also coached Bill Smythe who was fourth in the 200-meter backstroke in the 1992 Olympic trials, and later coached Intermediate Medley and Distance swimming at the University of Virginia.